pyscf.lib package#

 sync (bool): Whether to run in synchronized mode.
 The default value

-is False (asynchoronized mode).
+is False (asynchronized mode).

 Examples: